 Larry Neal Prize

 The EU Center is pleased to offer the Larry Neal Prize for Excellence in EU Scholarship.
 Eligible submissions for the Larry Neal Prize include books and articles from all disciplinary fields that address current issues faced by the European Union or in transatlantic relations.
 To learn more about eligibility and the nomination process, see the previous call for submissions here.
 Learn more about the winners of the 2020 Larry Neal Prize here.
-Please check back in October for the next call for submissions.
-The tentative deadline for nominations for the 2021 Larry Neal Prize is December 15, 2021.

 The EUC wishes to draw attention to the following excellent outside opportunities for scholarship in Europe.

 - The European Union's Marie Skłodowska-Curie Research Fellowship Programme supports researchers of all nationalities and at all stages of their careers, including PhD candidates.
 Please see here for current open calls.

 - The Fulbright Schuman Program provides grants for U.S. and EU citizens to conduct research in the European Union or the United States.
 U.S. students, scholars, and professionals interested in topics related to U.S.-EU relations, EU policy, or EU institutions may apply for a 6-9 month grant to study or conduct research in the EU.
 Students and professionals at all degree levels are welcome to apply, although preference is given to candidates with two years of relevant professional or academic experience beyond a bachelor's degree and to projects that will be carried out in at least two EU member states.